adjtomo/seisflows/docs/index.rst

 Available For Download
 ----------------------
-Users without accounts on tiger.princeton.edu can run the following inversion:
+All users can run the following inversion:

 - checkerboard